ll7/scenario_runner/Docs/Steering_Wheel.md

 Fortunately Carla already provides a class DualControl() under the following path, which we can reuse slightly modified for our manual control script of Scenario Runner.

-So first copy the Dual_Control() Class from in the manual_control.py of your scenario runner:
+So first copy the Dual_Control() Class from in the manual_control.py of your ScenarioRunner:
 ```
 /home/carlaws19/CARLA_0.9.9/PythonAPI/manual_control_steeringwheel.py
 ```

-Then you have to some individual debug work depending on the Version of your manual_control_steeringwheel.py script from CARLA and your Version of your Scenario Runner manual_control.py.
+Then you have to some individual debug work depending on the Version of your manual_control_steeringwheel.py script from CARLA and your Version of your ScenarioRunner manual_control.py.

 For this purpose we have prepared an executable script as an orientation: